ISRAEL/PALESTINE

 ~Mark Braverman, A Wall in Jerusalem, Jewish American and director of Kairos USA

-The Israel/Palestine crisis is both a story of competing traumas that have largely been generated and sustained by western Christians due to both antisemitism and anti-Palestinian racism, and modern western neo-colonialism empowering Jewish Zionist supremacists to dispossess and oppress indigenous Palestinians.
-The Jewish people who are in need of security and safety after centuries of persecution now have a Jewish state, yet some Jewish communities still fear abandonment by the wider world and uprising from indigenous Palestinians.
-Living under Israeli laws, policies, and practices that are designed to protect and advance Jewish Israelis, Palestinians live under a cruel system of oppression and apartheid and have been left with increasingly diminished land, resources, and rights.
-Unhealed and ongoing trauma, as well as supremacist ideologies of Jewish and Christian Zionism, drive continued cycles of violence.
+The history of Palestine/Israel is both a story of competing traumas that have largely been generated and sustained by western Christians due to both antisemitism and anti-Palestinian racism, and modern western neo-colonialism empowering Israel and Jewish extremists to dispossess indigenous Palestinians.
+The Jewish people who are in need of security and safety after centuries of persecution now have a Jewish state, yet many still fear abandonment by the wider world and uprising from indigenous Palestinians.
+Living under Israeli laws, policies, and practices that are designed to protect and advance Jewish Israelis, Palestinians live under a cruel system of oppression and apartheid and have been left with rapidly diminished land, resources, and rights.
+Unhealed and ongoing trauma, as well as extremist and supremacist ideologies in Judaism, Christianity, and Islam drive continued cycles of violence.

 Watch “Israeli Palestinian conflict explained: an animated introduction to Israel and Palestine” or go to our Israel/Palestine Resource Page for more in-depth resources.